DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-28-removing-personally-identifiable-information-from-page-titles.md

 Our approach focused on:

-- user privacy - reducing the risk of accidental PII exposure in ways users might not expect or notice
+- user privacy - reducing the risk of accidental personal exposure in ways users might not expect or notice

-- security compliance - aligning with the Service manual, the Data Protection Act 2018, and good practice guidance from departments like HMRC and DWP
+- security compliance - aligning with the [Service manual](https://www.gov.uk/service-manual/design/collecting-personal-information-from-users), the [Data Protection Act 2018](https://www.legislation.gov.uk/ukpga/2018/12/section/19/enacted), and good practice guidance from departments like [HMRC](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/#personally-identifiable-information) and [DWP](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role/content-designer#page-title)

 - usability - ensuring the new page titles remained clear and recognisable, helping users stay oriented as they navigate through tasks